apache/activemq-artemis/docs/user-manual/en/security.md

 All user & role data is stored in the bindings journal (or bindings table if using JDBC).
 The advantage here is that in a live/backup use-case any user management performed on the live broker will be reflected on the backup upon failover.
-Typically LDAP would be employed for this kind of use-case, but not everyone wants or is able to administer an independent LDAP server.
 Keep in mind, though, that since information stored in the journal is shared within the boundaries of the live/backup group, `ActiveMQBasicSecurityManager` is not suitable for clusters with multiple lives.
+In those use-cases LDAPLoginModule could a more appropriate option.

 User management is provided by the broker's management API.
 This includes the ability to add, list, update, and remove users & roles.
 As with all management